Background pattern

 Children and adolescents

-In children, it is morelikely that the corticosteroid will pass through the skin and have adverse effects in other areas of the bodythan in adult patients.
+In children, it is more likely that the corticosteroid will pass through the skin and have adverse effects in other areas of the body than in adult patients.

-Use of Betnovate cream with other medications
+Using Betnovate cream with other medicines

-Inform your doctor or pharmacist if you are using, have used recently, or mayneed to use
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

 Pregnancy, breastfeeding, and fertility

-If you are pregnantorbreastfeeding, believe you may be pregnant, or intend tobecome pregnant,consult your doctor before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor for advice before taking this medicine.

 As a general rule, during the first trimester of pregnancy, Betnovate cream should not be applied.

-Pregnant women or those planning to become pregnant should not apply Betnovate cream to large areas of the skin, or for prolonged periods, or use occlusive dressings.
+Pregnant women or those planning to become pregnant should not apply Betnovate cream to large areas of skin, or for prolonged periods, or use occlusive dressings.

-Driving and operating machinery
+Driving and using machines

-Betnovate cream contains chlorocresol and cetyl esters alcohol
+Betnovate cream contains chlorocresol and cetearyl alcohol

 3. How to use Betnovate cream